AriaChen/AriaChen.github.io/_pages/cv.md

 * 2022~2023: Researcher
   * GeoSystem Research Corporation
   * Duties included:
-    * Led a solo assignment to develop an image-based ocean wave system with stereo vision, covering both software and hardware.
+    * Led a solo assignment to develop an image-based ocean wave analysis system.
     * Collaborated on an AI-driven ocean wave analysis project.
 * Summer 2018: Lab Assistant
   * The University of Manchester